pharmadata/sql-snap/README.md

 ```
 -i, --instanceName    Name of SQL Server instance for which to connect (optional)
 -m, --metadata        Required.
-Path to file to containing the backup metadata
+Path to directory to containing the backup metadata
 -d, --database        Required.
-Database to restore
+Database(s) to restore
 -c, --command         Command to execute that mounts the snapshot (optional -
                       not required if the database is detached and you've
                       already mounted the snapshot)